 Rental accommodation is expensive in the major cities and especially so in Oslo and Stavanger.
 However, housing does get cheaper the further into the suburbs you travel.
 If a much smaller town suits your needs, you'll find drastically lower prices.

 But as mentioned earlier, renting a home is the only option for most new arrivals.
 So, here's an idea of what you can expect to pay.

-A single bedroom in a shared house will run at least 3,000kr per month in most cities, with a small bedsit (hybel) in the region of 4,500-6,000kr.
+A single bedroom in a shared house will run at least 3,000kr per month in most cities, with a small bedsit (hybel) in the region of 5,000-6,500kr.
 This is typically the basement of a larger house that has been converted into a self-contained apartment.
 You see this a lot in student cities such as Trondheim.

 A one-bedroom apartment could cost you anything from 7,500 to 12,500kr or even higher depending on how close to a city centre you are.
 For a family-sized apartment or house, expect to pay more like 12,500kr-20,000kr.
 As mentioned previously, budget for the equivalent of 1-3 months rent up-front as a deposit, along with your first month's rent.

 Utilities are harder to estimate but they are typically competitive with other countries.
-We live in an estate served by a district heating system, something that's very common in Norway.
-As a result, we've been pleasantly surprised by our energy bills.
+We live on an estate served by a district heating system, something that's very common in Norway.
+As a result, we've been pleasantly surprised by our heating bills.

 If you're going to be living in a city, consider very carefully if you really need a car.
 I have never owned a car in Norway and enjoy the financial benefits of that!

 Public transport systems in Norway are generally reliable.
-A monthly pass can be picked up for around 750-800kr in most cities.
+A monthly pass can be picked up for around 800kr in most cities.
 If you live, work and play in the same city, this will save you a lot of money over time.